 If you work at home, be sure to take your break in an area distinct from your designated working space.
 Switching from the home office to the kitchen is a good idea in this instance.

-This will allow your mind to mute your working thoughts for a couple of minutes.
-It will also evacuate the work-related visual clutter – your eyes will enjoy a different view.
+You’ll mute your working thoughts for a couple of minutes.
+It will also evacuate the work-related visual clutter.
+As such, your eyes will enjoy a different view.

 There are many ways to use little fun breaks as a productivity stimulant.

-As an example, I have a friend who reads 5 minutes in his favorite cartoons between working blocks.
+As an example, I have a friend who reads five minutes in his favorite cartoons between working blocks.
 Other people need some sort of physical movement while working remotely.

 The main challenge resides in finding your best type of break.